 Does my dog need to be on the lead?

 The event has been created with freedom in mind.
 However, for safety reasons, all dogs will be required to be on the lead at the start/finish area.
 One kilometre from the start line, participants will be given the opportunity to have their dogs off lead if they are confident they can maintain effective control of their dog throughout the duration of the course.
 One hundred metres from the finish line, all dogs will be required to be back on lead again.
-Note: Dogs that are classified as ‘dangerous or menacing’ must be kept on the lead and muzzled at all times for the safety of other dogs and participants.
-Full marathon only: All dogs are required to be on lead for approximately 1km from the 11km mark due to local bird habitat.
+Note: No retractable leads please.
+Dogs that are classified as ‘dangerous or menacing’ must be kept on the lead and muzzled at all times for the safety of other dogs and participants.
+Full marathon only: All dogs are required to be on lead for 10km from the 7km mark due to local bird habitat.
 This area will be signposted.

 Do I need to worry about roads and vehicles?